 - Vaccine Boosters: Vaccine boosters are shots administered after the initial dose to keep the vaccine effective.
 Some of your pet’s vaccinations may require boosters while others may not, but most pets require 2-4 boosters each year.
-The average cost for booster shots ranges between $18-$25.
+The average cost for booster shots ranges from $18 to $25.

 - Heartworm Test: This annual test checks for heartworm disease, which is a serious and potentially deadly condition caused by parasitic worms.
 Blood testing for this disease generally costs $45-$50.

 - Fecal Exam: Fecal exams are performed to identify gastrointestinal parasites, and the importance of this testing as part of the annual check-up has grown significantly in recent years.
 The average cost falls somewhere around $25-$45.

 Depending on your pet’s age or medical condition, you may need to pay for additional services at the annual vet visit.
 As per your vet’s recommendations, your pet may have to undergo certain diagnostic tests.

 - Geriatric Screening: Older pets (typically 7 years and up) will require geriatric screening.
 This is a more comprehensive exam that may include complete blood work and chemistry, urinalysis, x-rays, and more.
 The typical cost for this type of screening is $85-$110.

 - Dental Cleaning: A dental cleaning is performed when your vet sees gingivitis in your pet’s mouth or notices bleeding during brushing.
 Many pets have their teeth cleaned once a year at the annual check-up.
 This procedure generally costs $70-$400 and will vary for dogs and cats.